snarkipus/zero2axum/README.md

 SurrealDB does have a concept of [transaction](https://surrealdb.com/docs/surrealql/transactions), but any pooling will have to be done the hard way.

-I dunno ... maybe we can do something clever by making a general purpose DB adapter thing with some baked in smarts.
-Maybe add a simple transaction manager impl to the a DB object ...
+I dunno ... maybe we can do something clever by making a general-purpose DB adapter thing with some baked-in smarts.
+Maybe add a simple transaction manager impl to the DB object ...

 So, it's interesting working through this as a novice database guy ... so much emphasis in Postgres is placed on the connection.
 SurrealDB, using Websockets, doesn't have to deal with any of the pooling.
-It wouild seem that the sqlx! transaction manager grabs a connection from the pool and holds it open while it fills up a queue with pending transactions, then commits them once you pull the trigger.
-My naive implementation just queues up a bunch of surql strings (maybe even validated?) and spits them out as a transaction. ~~I may add a method to easily just execute it.~~ After discussing with ChatGPT, changes were made and things were done.
+It would seem that the sqlx!
+Transaction manager grabs a connection from the pool and holds it open while it fills up a queue with pending transactions, then commits them once you pull the trigger.
+My naive implementation just queues up a bunch of surql strings (maybe even validated?) and spits them out as a transaction. ~~I may add a method to easily just execute it.~~ After discussing with ChatGPT, changes were made, and things were done.
 ```rust
 #[derive(Clone, Debug, Default)]
 pub struct QueryManager {